 After the reflections during the Easter break, it’s back to the studio happily creating new work for the annual Norfolk & Norwich Open Studios 2018.
 I really enjoy taking part is this event as it’s a wonderful opportunity to meet new and regular visitors.
 The free brochures are out and should be available in lots of shops, libraries and galleries around Norfolk as well as online.
 This year I’m enjoying working on several small scale 15x15cm paintings as well as showing a new selection of prints and greeting cards – everything is for sale!
 My studio is open 26/27/28 May 2/3/9/10 June. time 10.00am till 5.00pm.
 It is listed on page 33 of the yellow Open Studios booklet and my ID number is 113.
 Please come along and say ‘hello’.

 It’s March and a dramatic weather front called the ‘Beast from the East’ brought deep snow and freezing cold winds.
 Trying to keep the studio warm enough to work in was challenging as even my paint water froze!
 Despite the cold there were work deadlines looming to complete four large scale paintings 104 x 104 cm for a new gallery called the Corte Real Gallery in the Algarve, Portugal.
 As you can see from the photographs most of my inspiration for this month has come from sketching at Holkham beach, well known for its vast skies and sandy beach.
 I spent a wonderful morning sketching the horizon watching the clouds drifting by and the tide flowing in.
-These sketches were used as a reference to create two of the artworks which are wrapped and ready for shipping out to Portugal now the snow has gone.
+These sketches were used as a reference to create two of the artworks which are wrapped and ready for shipping out to Portugal.

 It’s been a very enjoyable journey but also frustrating at times when things just don’t seem to flow and work up how I want them! but I guess that’s part of being an artist….